gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Plugin author verifies that plugin makes model element available
 - Plugin author verifies that plugin correctly configures model element, based on supplied “other” model elements

+## Performance

+- Extract rules from plugins once per build (and possibly cache) instead of repeating for each project
+- Extract rules from scripts once per build (and possibly cache) instead of each time it is applied